neurosnap/sentences/README.md

 ## Customizable

-Sentences was built around composability, most major components of this package can be extended.
+`sentences` was built around composability, most major components of this package can be extended.

 Eager to make adhoc changes but don't know how to start?